• Skip to primary navigation

 • Brown sugar: To add sweetness and moisture.
 Soft light brown sugar is best as dark brown sugar is likely to overpower the lemon flavour.

 • Golden syrup: This sticky syrup helps to bind the rest of the ingredients together.
 You can usually find it in the baking aisle or near the sugar in the supermarket.
+There are a few golden syrup alternatives you can use instead, such as honey or maple syrup.

 • Icing sugar: For the lemon drizzle icing.
 Icing sugar is also known as powdered sugar and confectioner's sugar in some other countries.